The 6 Skill Sets of a Successful PCN Manager

 There will always be something that can be accomplished or progressed.

-My friend Ben Gowland who hosts the General Practice Podcast often describes the role of the PCN Manager, as somebody that's good at turning vague ideas and pieces bits of information into something great without anybody telling them to do it.
+Also my friend Ben Gowland who hosts the General Practice Podcast often describes the role of the PCN Manager, as somebody that's good at turning vague ideas and pieces bits of information into something great without anybody telling them to do it.

 Your Manager needs to be good at proactively listening, clarifying their understanding, identifying the need, building processes and relationships.

-Some Intrapreneurial Spirit
+An Intrapreneurial Spirit

 It will often feel like there will never be enough time or resources within networks because the system is under so much demand.
 Because of this, it is productive to look at things through an intrapreneurial lens: